nirist/sky130_via_generator/README.md

 # Prerequisites:

 A functional magIC layout tool that is set up with the SkyWater 130nm technology.
+Make sure your .magicrc file is present in the location of this script.

-I needed these on an Ubuntu machine.
+I needed these packages on an Ubuntu machine:

-  Packages:

 qt5-default (installed via 'apt')